Ozaukee County Distribution Interconnection Project

 • The Alternate Route would involve building a new line adjacent to an existing corridor, where possible, and in new corridors where it’s not possible.

-Rebuilding and upgrading existing lines to connect a new proposed Mullet River Substation near Sheboygan Falls with a new proposed Cedar Creek Substation west of Saukville.
+Rebuilding and upgrading existing lines to connect a new proposed Mullet River Junction Substation near Sheboygan Falls with a new proposed Cedar Creek Junction Substation west of Saukville.

-• West Route – Rebuild the existing single-circuit 345-kV line as a dual-circuit 345-kV line.
+• Preferred Route – Rebuild the existing single-circuit 345-kV line as a dual-circuit 345-kV line.

-• West Route – Construct a new dual-circuit 345-kV line from the town of Saukville to meet with existing power lines about 9 miles to the west.
+• Preferred Route – Construct a new dual-circuit 345-kV line from the town of Saukville to meet with existing power lines about 9 miles to the west.

 Constructing two new dual-circuit lines (four lines) between a new proposed Decker Substation in Port Washington to the existing transmission system